mutantstandard/forc/readme.md

 Making fonts can be really hard, so forc is designed to help you succeed every time - it has comprehensive documentation and guides on how to make your own emoji font, gives very readable and transparent error messages and is structured in a way that tries to make making highly-compatible emoji fonts as effortless as possible.

+Because fonts are inconsistent and difficult, forc also tries to have a heavily documented and commented codebase, so all of the elements make as much sense as possible to someone new to TrueType/OpenType.

 **Forc is under heavy development right now.
 Most font exports don't work quite right or are not functional yet.**

 ## Features